Itsukushima Shrine: Architecture

 Japan has gone to great lengths to preserve the twelfth-century-style architecture of the Shrine throughout history.
-The shrine was designed and built according to the Shinden-zukuri style, equipped with pier-like structures over the Matsushima bay in order to create the illusion of floating on the water, separate from island, which could be approached by the devout "like a palace on the sea".
+The shrine was designed and built according to the Shinden-zukuri style, equipped with pier-like structures over the Matsushima bay in order to create the illusion of floating on the water, separate from the island, which could be approached by the devout "like a palace on the sea".
 This idea of intertwining architecture and nature is reflective of a popular trend during the 16th century as well as the Heian period in which Japanese structures tended to "follow after their environment", often allowing trees, water, and other forms of natural beauty to enter into the decor of homes and buildings.
 That led to a far more intimate relationship between the two.